How to Eat Healthy at Home: 11 Tips from an R.D.By Elisa - Jenny Craig Reviewed by Briana Rodriquez, R.D. Science-Backed

 Photo by Kerkez on iStock

-Rodriquez recommends avoiding sugar-filled beverages as they’re often packed with calories and lack nutritional value.
+Rodriquez recommends avoiding sugar-filled beverages as they’re often packed with empty calories and lack nutritional value.
 Instead, opt for sparkling water.
 You can even infuse it with fresh fruit or herbs to add some flavor.

 How much water should you drink in a day?
 Experts recommend drinking at least eight, 8-ounce cups.6